 Great Ride for the Blind: I learned that blind guests love to go on the Tomorrowland Speedway, because it's the only place in the world they're able to drive independently.

-Annual Passes: I purchased annual passes for my son and his girlfriend recently.
-Normally, it appears that the person who buys the tickets must be present when the tickets are first used.
-Well, that's not going to happen.
-I'm in Maine!
-Even though one pass was an annual renewal, Disney also would not allow them to use my credit card.
-I had to call Disney directly.
+Annual Passes: When purchasing annual passes for people, normally, it appears that the person who buys the tickets must be present when the tickets are first used.
+That's not always possible.
 We were told that if I buy the tickets over the phone, the tickets get mailed to me and then I mail the tickets to the recipients.
 Upon first use, the recipients state the tickets were gifts.
 Simple, right?
 Guess what?
 Within 48 hours, that plan changed.
-I didn't receive the tickets in the mail, yet, and the recipients wanted to go to the parks over the holiday weekend.
+I didn't receive the tickets in the mail, yet, and the recipients wanted to go to the parks sooner than later.
 Time to make more phone calls!
 Disney said they are able to get my permission to add one of the ticket holders' name as the person to pick up the tickets at the theme parks in person.
 The one "approved" person and the recipients merely need their valid ID's to pick up the tickets.
 My question was, "can't you just add everything to their MagicBands?"
-Yes, they can, but you still need to go to customer service.
+Yes, they can, but you still need to go to guest relations.
 Even though the tickets have already been linked to your My Disney Experience account, it doesn't mean it's on your MagicBand.
-My son has a MagicBand, but he didn't have an MDE account, yet.
-Now he has a MDE account.
-How do we get the MB hooked up to the MDE account?!
-In any case, the best process is for each person to have their own MDE account and bring your MB to customer service when you pick up your tickets.
-If the recipient does not have a MB, yet, it will be issued at that time.
+It's also best that each person has their own MDE account.
+If the recipient does not have a MB, yet, it will be issued when they go to guest relations.
 The ultimate, best process is to have all of it done days or weeks before you first need the tickets, but when you need the tickets for a last minute trip to the "Happiest Place on Earth", just remember that there is a way.
 Don't give up or think there's no way, because there is a way.

 Shipping to Resort: If shipping items (UPS and FedEx) to your resort to be there upon your arrival, keep in mind they do NOT deliver on the weekends.
 Even if the arrival says Friday, be careful and consider package arrival a day or two earlier.
 People have shipped with an expected arrival of Friday, but the shipping company had a delay and it didn't arrive until Monday.
 Disney accepts and holds packages up to 5 days prior to a guest's checkin date.
-Remember that Disney now charges $5/package that is mailed to the resort via UPS, FEDEX and USPS.
-(Not including groceries delivered by a grocery company.
-Only items shipped/mailed.)
+Remember that Disney charges $5/package that is mailed to the resort via UPS, FEDEX and USPS.
+(Not including groceries delivered by a grocery company.)

 Spending Limit: Each resort has a limit on spending that can be billed to your room.
 The limit depends on the resort.
 Sometimes, there are mishaps, because, as we all know, Disney is not perfect.
 I tried to buy something for $10.05 shortly after we arrived on our first day.
 I was told I was over my spending limit.
 This was my first purchase at this resort so I knew something was wrong.
 Thankfully, we still carry our credit card with us as proof of discount when applicable (Disney Chase card offers discounts.
 Certain exceptions apply).
-We have to carry our Annual Passholder cards, Disney Vacation Club Membership cards and ID's to prove those cards belong to us for discounts so why not carry the credit card?!
-(Especially, if it gives us a discount, because it's a Disney Chase card.)
+We have to carry our Annual Passholder cards, Disney Vacation Club Membership cards and ID's for proof of using those discounts, as well.
 Upon inquiring about the spending limit at the resort, there was a snafu where someone inputted a $2.00 limit instead of $2,000 limit.
 So, be sure to ask your resort what the limit is or simply carry the credit card with you that the resort would be charging, anyway.
 It's better to be safe than sorry.
 For more information on the Disney Chase credit card, click here.

 Bugs/leg rash: For those of you wondering what the rash is above your sock line on your legs that progressively gets worse the longer you are in Disney, it's a skin reaction to the "no-see-um" bug bites.
 Some people don't have any reaction at all, but everyone gets bitten by these bugs.
 Through the process of elimination, I found that if you don't put lotion on your legs, the rash is not as prominent.
 In the summer, it's brutal.
 The fall?
-A little less, but I've had them bite through my pants assuming because they are thin, because they can't bite through the socks.
+A little less, but I've had them bite through my pants assuming because the pants are thin, because they can't bite through the socks.
 In January, they were non existent.
 Obviously, weather plays into the factor on how bad they are present/biting and how bad your rash will be.
-Keep in mind that when I was just there in January, it was a very cold week.
+Keep in mind that when I was there in January, it was a very cold week.
 So, the bugs could be somewhat active if the weather is warmer in January.
 The rash does go away within 2 weeks after you return home.
 It's not itchy, but it's, certainly, not pretty.
 I will now be bringing a bug spray specifically to stop the bites.
-I'll let you know how the bug spray works after my next trip to Walt Disney World.